zencart/documentation/content/user/payment/paypal_misc.md

 - API Username
 - API Password
 - API Signature
-- Paypal server: live vs sandbox
+- PayPal server: live vs sandbox

 Normally you would obtain your API details from your real PayPal account profile, and select the "live" server mode.
 THIS IS THE BEST ROUTE.